MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

     - Template: **MVC controller - Empty**
     - Folder: **Controllers**

-3. Change the index action return value, and return a string content using the following information:
+3. Change the index action return value using the **Content** method with the following information:
-    - Return type: **ContentResult**
     - Content value: **"Hello from controller"**

 ####	Task 3: Run the application